The Nation's #1 Cookbook Publisher

 - If you are using typensave®, select subcategories in the set-up.

-- Recipe symbols denote recipes with special importance.
+- Recipe symbols identify recipes with special importance.

-- A symbol reference key will be placed on the table of contents page.
+- A symbol reference key will be placed on the table of contents page (meanings can be changed to fit your needs).

-- For your convenience, print our Recipe Symbol Sheet (PDF).
-Cut out symbols and tape them onto Recipe Collection Sheets to denote recipes that require a symbol.
+- If sending Recipe Collection Sheets, download our Recipe Symbol Sheet (PDF).
+Cut out symbols and tape them onto Recipe Collection Sheets to indicate recipes that require a symbol.

-- If you use typensave®, you will be able to indicate which recipes need a symbol.
+- If you use typensave®, you will be able to indicate which recipes require a symbol.

 - Our standard practice is to print recipes continuously from page to page, breaking them where necessary (see below).
 This uses the maximum amount of space, resulting in less paper and allowing us to pass the savings on to you.

-- Fillers cannot be used if you choose a recipe format using continued recipes.
+- Recipe fillers cannot be used with continued recipes.